Pratikshinde55/Docker-Compose-Wordpress_mysql-Blogging/README.md

 Create EC2 instance

 ## Step: 1 [Install docker-compose]
+docker-compose is used for automation, we create automation file by using yaml language, docker-compose file must be in YAML language.

 - Docker-comopse work on Docker Engine, So we need to install Docker & Start Docker Services

 Install Docker Command: